nlopin/glvrd-wordpress/readme.txt

 == Arbitrary section ==

 Glvrd.ru service was written by Maxim Ilyahov(maximilyahov.ru) and Anatoly Burov(http://anatolyburov.ru/).
-If you want to develop new plugins for that service, please, check website https://api.glvrd.ru/ for API or contact admin@glvrd.ru
+If you want to develop new plugins for that service, please, check the website https://api.glvrd.ru/ for API or contact admin@glvrd.ru